Questions and Answers on the recognition of foreign divorce

 What should be taken into account in the recognition procedure?

-Depending on income, a fee of between EUR 10 and 305 is charged for this formal procedure.
 The procedure is in writing.
 The above linked websites of the State Justice Administrations mainly contain a link to a PDF document, which can be filled out on the computer, printed out, signed and sent by post to the State Justice Administration, and a list of the documents to be attached.
 The foreign documents are to be enclosed in the original with German translations.
 The translations must have been made by a translator authorized by a German state justice administration.
 The Landesjustizverwaltung writes to the former spouse to give him/her a legal hearing.

 How long does the recognition procedure take?

-The hearing period for the former spouse is two weeks.
 If the documents are submitted in full immediately, it takes an average of 10 to 12 weeks from the application to the final decision according to the state justice administrations' own information.
 Delays may occur if the file of the immigration authorities or other procedural files are consulted.

-A divorce in Germany is fully valid in the other EU countries.
 A recognition procedure is not necessary.
 The nationality of the parties is irrelevant.
 An exception is again made for Denmark, where recognition of the divorce that has taken place in the other EU state is required in any case.
 The certificate under Article 39 of Regulation (EC) No. 2201/2003 (see above) for presentation in the other EU country is issued by the family court that decided on the divorce at the request of the person concerned, for which no lawyer is required (Anlage I).

 In countries outside the EU, the German divorce decree will accordingly be recognised without further ado if both spouses have exclusively German nationality (home-country privilege - see above) and have, for example, conducted the divorce proceedings at the Berlin-Schöneberg District Court due to the special jurisdiction there for German nationals without a domestic residence.
 In this case, however, one should always additionally obtain information from the local registry office about any recognition requirement.